tkmharris/tkmharris.github.io/books.md

 29. **Men Without Women**, Haruki Murakami. &dagger; (Japanese)

 30. **The Glass Bead Game**, Hermann Hesse. &dagger; (German)
-Fantastic, going on my all-time favourites list.
+Going on my all-time favourites list.

 31. **Lullaby**, Leïla Slimani. &dagger; (French) &#126;
-Very readable.
-Does its thing well.

 32.  **Game Theory**, Thomas Jones.
 Amusing, but hardly the cutting satire it was reviewed as.

 33. **Let's Explore Diabetes With Owls**, David Sedaris.
-Extremely funny.
 Best taken sparingly, like sweets.

 34. **Letters written in Sweden, Norway, and Denmark**, Mary Wollstonecraft.

 35. **Normal People**, Sally Rooney. &#126;
-Excellent.
-Has some of the best description of depression (as I've experienced it) I've ever read.

 36. **Closing the Gap**, Vicky Neale.
-Pop maths: background on the twin prime conjecture interwoven with the story of the advances of Zhang, Maynbard, Tao and the polymath group.
-Started well but petered out a little in my opinion.

 37. **Tintin: The Black Island**, Hergé. &dagger; (French)
 Never read any Tintin before.
 This one didn't have Captain Haddock in it, which was a great disappointment.
-I bought the one with the boat on the cover expecting him.

 38. **The Red-Haired Woman**, Orhan Pamuk. &dagger; (Turkish)
-Spellbinding.

 39. **The Seven Deaths of Evelyn Hardcastle**, Stuart Turton.
-Inventive murder-mystery, but ultimately doesn't make the most of its premise.
+Inventive murder-mystery, but ultimately didn't make the most of its premise.

 40. **33⅓: OK Computer**, Dai Griffiths.
 I probably won't read another one of these.

 41. **Wise Children**, Angela Carter.
-Unbelievably bawdy.
-Great fun.
+Great bawdy fun.

 42. **Mr Burns: a post-electric play**, Anne Washburn.

 43. **Conversations with Friends**, Sally Rooney.
-Just as fantastic as *Normal People*.

 44. **Coyote America**, Dan Flores.

 45. **Picture-Book Professors: academia and children's literature**, Melissa M. Terras.

 46. **Carol**, Patricia Highsmith.
-Lovely.

 ### <a name="2017"></a>2017